pypeit/PypeIt/doc/installing.rst

 	conda update scipy

-Use conda's *pip install* to install the following:
+Use *pip install* to install the following within the conda environment, or the equivalent for your package manager:

 * `linetools <https://github.com/linetools/linetools/>`_ -- version 0.2 or later

 GitHub cloning
 ++++++++++++++